Table of Contents

 - Tube mailers

-What to know when using carrier packaging
+What to know when using free carrier packaging

 To get your hands on free supplies from major carriers, there are a few ground rules to consider.

 Use specific mailing services

 Free shipping supplies offered by carriers often means you’re limited to a specific mailing service, such as USPS’s Priority Mail service.
 If you pick up a bunch of free Priority Mail boxes, you’ll be limited to only using Priority Mail to ship your products.

 A lot of times, free boxes provided by a major carrier are designed for a specific mailing service.
 These boxes are often free to maximize each carrier’s internal process of reading and scanning labels.
 So if you pick up a free box from DHL, you may not be able to ship the box through UPS.

 Since you’re getting supplies for free, you only need to order the amount needed and refresh your supply every month.
 If you need supplies in a hurry, you can head over to the closest carrier retail location and get additional supplies.